preemptive/ios-class-guard/README.md

                 "$BUILT_PRODUCTS_DIR/$EXECUTABLE_PATH"

     6. Repeat steps [3.ii - 3.iii](#countUniqueSymbols).
 The number of unique symbols should decrease, but still be significant.
 This should be the count of all of the non-public symbols (non-public symbols for which there are not public symbols with the same name).
-    7. Review the list of types that will be renamed by executing the following at a command line, from `someParentDir` (assumes all of the type names are prefixed with the two letters `SL`):
+    7. Review the list of types that will be renamed by executing the following in Terminal, from the `someParentDir` directory.
+Replace `SL` with the two or three letter prefix of the types in the library:

             cat WrappingApp/symbols.map | awk '{print $3}' | sed 's/[",]//g' | grep '^SL' > renamed-types.txt

-            less renamed-types.txt
+    8. Review the list of renamed types by opening `renamed-types.txt` in TextEdit.

-    8. Adjust `public-types.list` as necessary to ensure that all public types are not renamed.
+    9. Adjust `public-types.list` as necessary to ensure that all public types are not renamed.

 4. Modify the static library project to apply the renaming:
     1. Follow instructions [13-16 in `Project Setup` above](#configureRenaming), applying them to the `StaticLib` target (duplicating the target this time).
-    2. The call to `ppios-rename` needs to reference the `symbols.map` file from the WrappingApp project, using the `--symbols-map` option.
+    2. For step 17, the call to `ppios-rename` needs to reference the `symbols.map` file from the WrappingApp project, using the `--symbols-map` option.
 Use this script for the new Run Script phase (adjusting the path as necessary):

             PATH="$PATH:$HOME/Downloads/PPiOS-Rename-v1.4.0"
             ppios-rename --obfuscate-sources --symbols-map ../WrappingApp/symbols.map

     3. Follow instruction [18 in `Project Setup` above](#renameApplyRenamingScheme).

-5. All of these changes (to the static library, WrappingApp, and `public-types.list`) should be committed to source control at this point, since building the target to Apply Renaming will change the sources in ways that shouldn't generally be committed.
+5. All of these changes (to the static library, WrappingApp, the workspace, and `public-types.list`) should be committed to source control at this point, since building the target to Apply Renaming will change the sources in ways that shouldn't generally be committed. `renamed-types.txt` should not be committed. `WrappingApp/symbols.map` should not be committed at this point (but do commit to source control or otherwise preserve this file for release builds).

 The process to build the static library with renaming becomes:
 1. Ensure that build environment is clean (e.g. all stale symbols files have been removed, and modifications to .xib files have been reverted).